 Introduction

-Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), is conducting a Project Development and Environment (PD&E) study for Florida’s Turnpike (SR 91) Widening from Jupiter (Indiantown Road/SR 706) to Ft.
+Florida’s Turnpike Enterprise (FTE), part of the Florida Department of Transportation (FDOT), has completed a Project Development and Environment (PD&E) study for Florida’s Turnpike (SR 91) Widening from Jupiter (Indiantown Road/SR 706) to Ft.
 Pierce (Okeechobee Road/SR 70), in Palm Beach, Martin and St. Lucie Counties.
 The project consists of widening Florida’s Turnpike within the project limits by adding general toll lanes.

 The PD&E study is the second phase of the FDOT project development process.
-Each PD&E study requires the combined efforts of professional engineers, planners and scientists, who collect and analyze project-related information to determine social, economic, physical and environmental impacts.
-Afterward they develop the best solution for a community’s transportation needs.
+Each PD&E study requires the combined efforts of professional engineers, planners and scientists, to collect data, develop and evaluate alternatives, conduct studies, prepare reports and gather input from the general public, applicable agencies, and interested parties.
+The goal of the PD&E process is to develop the best solution which meets the transportation needs and offers the greatest benefit with the least impact.

 Click here to see the PD&E Process video.